r4ndh3x/r4ndh3x/docs/hackthebox/machine/cap/README.md

 ![](attachments/Pasted%20image%2020251024054347.png)
 > This showcases a user named nathan interacting with FTP service and the password is displayed in raw text. nathan:Buck3tH4TF0RM3!

-The tester used the same credentials leaked in the file `0.pcap` to gain access in FTP service.
+Using the credentials found in the pcap file, the tester was able to login to the FTP service and access the file `user.txt` which contains the user flag.

 ```less
 ┌─[r4ndhex@parrot]─[hackthebox/machine/cap/files]